Bappy1988/rpg/README.md

    Developer notes are also included in `themes/overrides.css`
 ### Tests
    Tests are located under the `__tests__` folder alongside the related component(s), and are largely up to the developer to write.
+   `enzyme` and `mock-redux-store` are included to allow for more comprehensive tests - see the home component test for an example.
    They are executed using `jest`, which will detect and run them automatically and provide a coverage report.
    They can be run manually with `yarn test`, but are also run with each production build.
 ## Server Structure